feenkcom/gtoolkit.com/pages/index.md

     <div class="row">
       <div class="col-lg-8">
         <h2>Composable tools</h2>
-        <p class="lead">The goal of Glamorous Toolkit is to empower you mold your own development experiences.
+        <p class="lead">The goal of Glamorous Toolkit is to empower you to mold your own development experiences.
 So, tools are not monolithic.
-Instead, they are made of operators that can be composed in many ways.</p>
+Instead, they are made of reusable and composable operators.</p>
       </div>
     </div>
     <div class="row">